Property Tax System Explanation

 COUNTY VALUATIONS BY PROPERTY CLASS: For a comparison of 1/1/19 county valuations (used for taxes payable in Fiscal Year 2021) with those of 1/1/20 (used for taxes payable in Fiscal Year 2022), click here.

 CURRENT FISCAL YEAR TAX RATES BY TAX DISTRICT: Click here.

-The first-half property tax payments for FY21 are due in September, 2020.
-Most property owners in the city of Waterloo will pay about $40.46 for every $1000 of their properties’ taxable values, and most taxpayers in Cedar Falls will pay about $33.14 per $1000.
-Those elsewhere in the county can contact the County Auditor’s Office at 319-833-3002 or firstname.lastname@example.org to find out their tax rate.
+The first-half property tax payments for FY22 are due in September, 2021.
+Most property owners in the city of Waterloo will pay about $40.15 for every $1000 of their properties’ taxable values, and most taxpayers in Cedar Falls will pay about $33.01 per $1000.
+Those elsewhere in the county can contact the County Auditor’s Office at 319-833-3002 or email@example.com to find out their tax rate.
 Or look at the countywide listing here.